hrishabd7/CS_6320_Project2/README.md

   --minibatch_size 32
 ```

-Optional parameters (if supported by your rnn.py):
+Optional parameters:
 - `--activation {relu,tanh}`: activation function (default: `tanh`).
 - `--bidirectional`: enable a bidirectional RNN.
 - `--last`: use only the last hidden state for classification (no summing across all time steps).

 Note: Ensure `word_embedding.pkl` is present in the project root.

-### RNN with Word2Vec variant (optional)
+### RNN with Word2Vec/Glove variant
-If you are using a Word2Vec-based RNN script (e.g., `rnn_word2vec.py`) that can optionally train embeddings, here are example commands:
+To run RNN using a Word2Vec/Glove100 embedding, run 'rnn_word2vec.py` that has an option to train embeddings.
+Below is the example command:

-Train the embedding:
+To train the embedding as well (our best setting):
 ```bash
 python rnn_word2vec.py \
   --hidden_dim 256 \